matveynator/netchan/README.md

 ## TODO and future transports

 The current implementation uses TCP/TLS.
-Support for QUIC over UDP, Bluetooth RFCOMM, BLE, automatic nearby discovery, and duplex QR exchange through a camera and display has been deferred and is not yet part of the public API.
+Support for QUIC over UDP, Bluetooth RFCOMM, BLE, automatic nearby discovery, duplex QR exchange through a camera and display, and mesh-style routing or relaying of channel capabilities have been deferred and are not yet part of the public API.

 Agreed architectural decisions and milestones are recorded in [TODO.md](TODO.md).